St. James Episcopal Church (Wilmington, North Carolina)

 St. James Episcopal Church is a historic Episcopal church in the historic district of Wilmington, North Carolina.
 The church was originally chartered as part of the Church of England on November 27, 1729, and is one of the oldest continually active congregations in the state of North Carolina.
 St. James Parish is part of the Episcopal Diocese of East Carolina and is the oldest church in the city of Wilmington.
 It is a contributing building in the Wilmington Historic District.

+The church reported 2,044 members in 2017 and 1,165 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $1,685,105.
+Average Sunday attendance (ASA) in 2024 was 358 persons.

 History

 In 1701, the General Assembly of the colony of Carolina divided the provinces into Parishes and provided for the support of the clergy of the Church of England.
 Due to the slow development of the Cape Fear region, it was not until November 1729 that the Assembly established St. James Parish: "From the Haul Over between Little and New River Inlett and the Southernmost Boundary of the Province shall be and is hereby appointed a Separate and District parish by the name of St. James..."

 The parishioners of St. James Parish worshipped in the New Hanover County Courthouse for over twenty years before the funds for the first building could be secured.
 The colonial church was finally open for worship in 1768.

-For the 1839 Church building, New York architect Henry C. Dudley (1813-1894) designed the truss roof in 1871 and the chancel and transept in 1885.
+For the 1839 church building, New York architect Henry C. Dudley (1813-1894) designed the truss roof in 1871 and the chancel and transept in 1885.
 Over his lifetime Dudley designed over 180 churches throughout the southern and eastern states.

+In 1865, after federal troops captured Wilmington towards the conclusion of the American Civil War, the rector of the church refused to pray for U.S. President Abraham Lincoln.
+As a result, General Joseph R. Hawley ordered the building to be converted into a hospital.
+It was restored to church use in December.